 B.S. in Art Education

-Students apply to the art education program through the Department of Art while enrolled in or after completing Art Education 303: Introduction to Art Education.
-The Department of Art forwards recommendations to the Feinstein School of Education and Human Development (FSEHD).
-Applicants are then formally accepted into both the art department and to the teacher preparation program in art education
+Students apply to the art education program while enrolled in or after completing ARTE 303: Introduction to Art Education by completing the Feinstein School of Education and Human Development (FSEHD) online application (see link below) and following the FSEHD admission application instructions.
+The Department of Art forwards recommendations to FSEHD through this online application.
+Applicants are then formally accepted into both the FSEHD and to the teacher preparation program in art education

-2. Art education program-specific admission requirements:
+- Art education program-specific admission requirements:

-a.
-Completion of a plan of study approved by assigned advisor.
+- Completion of a plan of study approved by assigned advisor.

-b.
-Completion of a Declaration of Major Form.
+- Completion of a Declaration of Major Form.